AARodgers/Wic_practice_walkthrough/notes.md

 - how to get to github to see code and is open source

 For Readme TO DO:
-- add video link
+- add video link and pictures?
+- how get $ ruby bin/wic-clinics to look like bundle
-- make sure installation instructions work - NEED HELP!
+- make sure installation instructions work - have Matt try